ArttuHer/azure-de-projects/simple-de-project/README.md

 **Ingest Bronze data with Data factory to Data Lake**

 Ingest data from the source.
 In this project we are using a simple pipeline with copy action.
 Define required parameters to ingest data via HTTP as csv-format and store it to Bronze data location.

+**Create Azure Databricks service**
+Like in Data factory, find Azure Databricks service, link it to your project resource group, fill the other information if the needed and deploy it.
+After the deployment, launch the service and create compute cluster.
+More information about clusters here: https://learn.microsoft.com/en-us/azure/databricks/compute/configure